220328-uta-sh-net-ext/training-code/B/Notes.md

 # [Basics of C#](https://docs.microsoft.com/en-gb/users/dotnet/collections/yz26f8y64n7k07?WT.mc_id=dotnet-35129-website)
 - C# is Case-Sensitive, Object-Oriented, Component Oriented language
+    - Object-oriented means everythign is based on objects and classes and the relationships between them
 - C# has coding syntax resembling other programming languages like C, C++, Java.
 Not that they wanted to copy them but for ease of developers to adopt this programming language.
 - It is a type safe language.
 Type Safety is because of component of .Net known as **CTS** (Common Type System).
+    - Type-safe meaning once you set a datatype you can't change the datatype (unless you use certain techniques to do it)
 ## Anatomy of C# program
 - namespace -> Types -> Type members
 - Namespaces are used to organize C#'s many classes and to control scope of class and methods in large programming project